 (5) The department shall assess applications for licensure or renewal to determine if an applicant, controlling beneficial owner, or a person with a financial interest in the applicant meets any of the criteria established in this chapter for denial of a license.

 (6) A license issued pursuant to this chapter must be displayed by the licensee as provided for in rule by the department.

-(7) (a) The department shall review the information contained in an application or renewal submitted pursuant to this chapter and shall approve or deny an application:
+(7) (a) Except as provided in subsection (8), the department shall review the information contained in an application or renewal submitted pursuant to this chapter and shall approve or deny an application:

 (i) within 60 days of receiving the application or renewal and all related application materials from a former medical marijuana licensee or an existing licensee under this chapter; and

 (ii) within 120 days of receiving the application and all related application materials from a new applicant.

 (b) If the department fails to act on a completed application within the time allowed under subsection (7)(a), the department shall:

 (i) reduce the cost of the licensing fee for a new applicant for licensure or endorsement or for a licensee seeking renewal of a license by 5% each week that the application is pending; and

 (ii) allow a licensee to continue operation until the department takes final action.